nykma/leanote-dockerfile/README.md

 ## Known issue

-The container's initial start will fail. you must manually
+The container's initial start may fail.
+You can manually

 ```bash
 docker start leanote